This post discusses whether it is appropriate to publish a conference paper as a journal article or book chapter.

 The second issue to consider is academic honesty.
 The main problem here is self-plagiarism, i.e., re-publishing a text you wrote in the past, and passing it off as something new.
 Unlike actual plagiarism, self-plagiarism does not involve ‘stealing’ words or ideas, but it is still an act of academic deception.
 Readers, who may spend money and time to access an author’s work, do so because they implicitly expect that they have never read this work before, and self-plagiarism violates their trust (How would you feel if you bought a detective novel, only to find that it had the same plot as the author’s previous work, along with identical chunks of text?).

 Another reason why so-called ‘duplicate’ publications are problematic is that they can distort the scholarly record.
 This is because they make it unclear that two or more papers (i.e., the conference presentation and the subsequent paper) refer to the same study.
 Readers might be left with the impression that the findings of the journal article confirm those reported in the conference, when in fact it is the same dataset that is being described twice.
-In some disciplines, most notably medicine, such distortion could have serious consequences if, for example, the same dataset were to be included several times in a meta-analysis that draws on multiple articles.
+In some disciplines, most notably medicine, such a distortion could have serious consequences if, for example, the same dataset were to be included several times in a meta-analysis that draws on multiple articles.
 In language education, and probably most of the Humanities and Social Sciences as well, implications are usually not quite so dire.
 Still, distorting the scholarly record is taken seriously, and it leads to article retractions, which are very public and very embarrassing for everyone involved.

 To deal with these risks, what you need to do is to be very clear that the article stems from a previous conference contribution, and do this consistently in all the stages of the publication process.
 A common way to show the origin of the article is by inserting a footnote or endnote somewhere in the text (e.g., “The findings reported in this article were originally presented at….”).
 It is also good practice to draw the journal editor’s attention to the previous publication, and explain what —if any— changes have been made.
 This allows them to make their own decision about whether the paper merits further consideration, plus they can often offer helpful suggestions about how to deal with the situation.